jjdechavez/orchard_fe_test/README.md

 ## Run the application
 - Run `pnpm dev` for development
 - Open a browser and put this on your url `http://localhost:5173`

+## Decisions
+- ReactJs: The application requires user interaction, especially for recording click counts.
+- TailwindCSS: For rapid prototyping and building user interfaces.
+Also, managing styles through inline styles to keep track of styles for specific elements.
+- TypeScript: Which provides static typing and makes it easier for team members to understand and collaborate on the codebase, reducing confusion and misunderstandings.